-cOAlition S consists of a group of research funding organisations who have the common aim to ensure open access to scientific publications on research funded by public grants as of 2020.
-The activities of cOAlition S are co-ordinated by Science Europe, a Brussels-based association of large European research funding and performing organisations.
+cOAlition S consists of a group of research funding organisations who have the common aim to ensure open access to scientific publications on research funded by public grants as of 2021.
+The activities of cOAlition S are co-ordinated by the European Science Foundation, a Strasbourg-based non-for profit association.

-With regard to data privacy legislation, the members of cOAlition S and Science Europe act as joint controllers of your personal information.
-These are, listed alphabetically:
+With regard to data privacy legislation, the organisations composing cOAlition S and the European Science Foundation act as joint controllers of your personal information.
+These organisations are, listed alphabetically:

-You may find a full list of members on the cOAlition S website.
+You may find an up-to-date full list of members on the cOAlition S website.

 The members of cOAlition S respect the privacy of everyone that they work with and everyone who visits the cOAlition S website.
 They will treat any personal information that they have on you with the strictest confidentiality and in accordance with the applicable legislation.
 This privacy notice gives you more detail on what information is collected, why, and what your rights are.
 We regularly review this privacy notice to make sure that it is up to date and complies with the law.
 If there are significant changes in how your personal information is treated, this will be made clear on the cOAlition S website and you may also be informed directly.

-If you have any questions about the use of your personal data by Science Europe, or wish to make use of your rights regarding your personal information, please contact us in one of the following ways:
+If you have any questions about the use of your personal data by cOAlition S, or wish to make use of your rights regarding your personal information, please contact us in one of the following ways:

 By post: cOAlition S